School and further education

 Training and apprenticeships

-Abilities for All can help you get started with on-the-job training through apprenticeships and traineeships and have support for people with disability.
-Phone 1800 673 097 for more information.
+Skilling South Australia can help you get started with on-the-job training through apprenticeships and traineeships.

-WEA courses are generally available throughout the year.
+WEA adult learning courses are low-cost, Adelaide-based, short courses generally available throughout the year.

 Disability standards for education - Attorney-General's Department